U.S. Route 20 in Illinois: Business routes

-US 20 has been rerouted around the cities of Freeport, Rockford, Elgin and Chicago.
+US 20 has been rerouted around the cities of Freeport, Rockford, Elgin, and Chicago.
 A bypass is currently planned for Galena.

-The longest Business US 20 in Illinois runs 21 mi from just west of Rockford to just east of Belvidere.
-The route begins just west of Weldon Road and runs as State Street into downtown Rockford, where it is split into two one-way streets (Chestnut Street and Walnut Street for eastbound traffic, Jefferson Street for westbound traffic).
+The longest US 20 Bus. in Illinois runs 21 mi from just west of Rockford to just east of Belvidere.
+The route begins just west of Weldon Road and runs as State Street into downtown Rockford, where it is split into two one-way streets (Chestnut Street and Walnut Street for eastbound traffic and Jefferson Street for westbound traffic).
 The route continues east along State Street all the way through Rockford and becomes a two-lane highway between Rockford and Belvidere.
-Business US 20 is then routed in an outer loop around the city of Belvidere before merging back with US 20 near Genoa Road and I-90.
+US 20 Bus. is then routed in an outer loop around the city of Belvidere before merging back with US 20 near Genoa Road and I-90.

-Business US 20 in Elgin was removed in 1984.
-This ran along Larkin Avenue, Highland Avenue, Chicago Street and Villa Avenue.
+US 20 Bus. in Elgin was removed in 1984.
+This ran along Larkin Avenue, Highland Avenue, Chicago Street, and Villa Avenue.
 The current routing of US 20 south of Elgin is called the Elgin Bypass.

-Business US 20 in Chicago was removed in 1968.
-This existed from 1960 through 1968; before then, it was City US 20 from 1938 to 1960.
+US 20 Bus. in Chicago was removed in 1968.
+This existed from 1960 through 1968; before then, it was US 20 City from 1938 to 1960.